jgable/LoLCompanion/README.md

 Everything is still being developed actively, but if you'd like to get it running locally;

+0. Due to a limitation with the packager, some npm modules like lodash aren't being bundled correctly.
+To fix temporarily, comment out the `define.amd = {}` in `haste/polyfills/require.js`
 0. Signup for a [Riot API Key](https://developer.riotgames.com/)
 0. Copy the `config.example.js` to `config.js` and update your API key
 0. Run bundler with `npm start`